How Congenital Facial Paralysis Can Affect Children

 3. Perinatal Trauma

-Research indicates that perinatal trauma is one of the most-common causes of congenital facial paralysis.
-Perinatal risk factors linked to congenital facial paralysis include a high birth weight, the use of forceps during birth, and delivery via cesarean section.
+Research indicates that perinatal trauma is one of the most-common causes of congenital facial nerve paralysis.
+Perinatal risk factors linked to congenital facial nerve palsy include a high birth weight, the use of forceps during birth, and delivery via cesarean section.

-If a patient receives a congenital facial paralysis diagnosis, several surgical treatments are available.
-Congenital facial paralysis surgeries include:
+If a patient is diagnosed with congenital facial nerve palsy, several surgical treatments are available.
+These include:

 1. Temporalis Tendon Transfer